 “It’s difficult to accept but okay, it happens.
 A similar thing maybe happened to Ott yesterday.
 It’s the nature of the sport.
 I think it happened on a straight piece of road in the middle, a hole or stone that had lifted.
 I felt it straightaway.
 Very unexpected.
 I tried to drive on it to see if we could minimise the time loss but it started to delaminate 6km before the end.
 At least we have the podium but it’s not what I wanted.”

 “I’m really disappointed for Elfyn, who did a really good job, but I think we deserved it as well.
 We were pushing all the time.
 Never give up!”

-Neuville now takes the top spot in the standings two points ahead of Ogier, Tanak drops down to third while Evans moves up to forth.
+Neuville now takes the top spot in the standings two points ahead of Ogier, Tanak drops down to third while Evans moves up to fourth.
 The combined efforts of Neuville and Sordo now place Hyundai at the top of the Manufacturers standings ahead of Citroen.
-Toyota who started the season off so well, now find themselves down in third.
+Toyota who started the season off so well, now finds themselves down in third.

 The next stop for the WRC is a return to Argentina and the first in a run of five gravel rallies.

 Photos By Jaanus Ree © Red Bull Content Pool